 Each Academy has a leadership structure which consists of the Academy Council and Senior Leadership Team.
 The aim of the leadership structure is to devolve responsibility and encourage involvement in decision making at all levels.
-Academy Councils are responsible for parental and community engagement, culture, vision, ethos and for aspects of safeguarding.
-These are key components in maintaining overall standards, attendance and behaviour, by which schools are measured when inspected.
+Academy Councils are responsible for the day to day operations and management of the school including standards, attendance, behaviour and rewards, safeguarding, school development, parental and community engagement, culture, vision and ethos.